Intelligent cross-cluster Kubernetes resource placement using Azure Kubernetes Fleet Manager

 sortOrder: Ascending

-View status of placement
+View the status of a placement

 Clean up resources